 Those who walk through La Casa de Estudillo in San Diego’s historic Old Town, however, are seeing with their own eyes a remnant of Ramona’s fame.
 Without that novel, and past generations’ fondness for its main character, this handsome old building and possibly others around it would have been torn down and utterly obliterated.

 The Casa de Estudillo was built in 1827.
 It was the property of José María Estudillo, an early settler of San Diego.
+Captain Estudillo was twice Commandant of the Presidio of San Diego.
 This large, many-roomed adobe was one of finest houses in all of Mexican California, and remains one of the oldest surviving examples of Spanish Colonial architecture in California.

 Shortly after the publication of Ramona, the house, in the hands of a caretaker, enjoyed a burst of popularity with tourists when San Diego’s newspaper, the San Diego Union, declared that the Estudillo house was the title character’s wedding place.
 Helen Hunt Jackson never stated this was so; the novel described a similar location, but was fictional.